We often hear that people say bamboo is so invasive. This doesn’t go for every kind of bamboo though.

 Non-spreading clumping bamboo varieties for your garden project

+The most genera are Bambusa and Fargesia.
 Let’s have a look at actual species that you could grow in your garden, in-ground or in containers.

 Bambusa multiplex or Alphonse Karr